 |Michael E. Pruett, D.M.D., Assistant Professor of Oral Rehabilitation, and Director of the General Practice Residency Program, received his D.M.D. from the Medical College of Georgia.
 He completed a two year General Practice Residency at the University of Virginia and then became the Director of Dentistry at Mount Sinai Hospital in Hartford, Connecticut.
 While in Hartford he also served as the Assistant Program Director of the General Practice Residency at Saint Francis Hospital and Medical Center.
 He has placed and restored dental implants for the last 19 years.
 As well he maintains an active private practice with emphasis on hospital dentistry, management of medically compromised patients, implant placement and restoration and sedation dentistry.
 Dr. Pruett is a Fellow in the International College of Dentists, the Pierre Fauchard Academy, and a Diplomate in the International Congress of Oral Implantologists.
 He is also active in many dental organizations including the ADA, GDA, Hinman Dental Society, American Society of Dental Anesthesia, Academy of Osseointegration and the American Academy of Implant Dentistry.|

-The College of Dental Medicine at Georgia Regents University is an ADA CERP Recognized Provider.
+The College of Dental Medicine at Augusta University is an ADA CERP Recognized Provider.